PIC Allotments from a Program Perspective

 How much funding do we receive for each PIC?

 Your charter’s special program allotments are found on the Summary of Finances.
-Beginning with line 23, in the section titled Program Intent Codes (PIC) – Allotments, you can see additional allocations that support special programs in your LEA.
+Beginning with line 23, in the section titled Program Intent Codes (PIC) – Allotments, you can see additional allocations that support special programs in your school system.
 These PIC allotments are generated by the student program codes reported in PEIMS last year.
 In some of the programs, there is usually a settle-up period during the spring and summer, when allocations are adjusted according to the current school year PEIMS data.
-Therefore, PEIMS accuracy is critical.
+Therefore, PEIMS accuracy is critical, and be aware that the Summary of Finance updates and is reposted frequently until it is finalized in April of the following year.

 What are the minimum spending requirements for each PIC?